Harvard College

-Harvard College is an undergraduate college within the Faculty of Arts and Sciences at Harvard University.
+Harvard College is the undergraduate college of Harvard University.
+It is administered by the Faculty of Arts and Sciences.

 The college offers Bachelor of Arts and Bachelor of Science degree programs.
 It is highly selective, with 3.5 percent of applicants being offered admission as of 2023.
 Harvard College students participate in over 450 extracurricular organizations and nearly all live on campus.
 First-year students reside in or near Harvard Yard while upperclass students reside in other on-campus housing.